 After the 8th late payment, I had a BRILLIANT idea.

-I told the master tenant, “Hey man, I know you’re having a tough time paying rent on time because you have to collect rent from four other guys, make sure everything clears, and then pay me at the bank.
-It sucks you can’t just automatically wire transfer the $9,000 each month.
-So here’s a solution!
+Although I was quite annoyed when they paid late an 8th time, I wasn't surprised so I threw out a new proposal.
+I told the master tenant, “Hey man, I know you're having a tough time paying rent on time because you have to collect rent from four other guys, make sure everything clears, and then pay me at the bank.
+It sucks you can't just automatically wire transfer the $9,000 each month.
+So here's a solution!
 How about you cut me a written check and send it in the mail by the first of each month.
-I’ll wait until the 5th of each month before depositing it so that you’ve got enough money.
-This way, I’ll feel better knowing that at least I have a check in hand to deposit.“
+I'll wait until the 5th of each month before depositing it so that you'll have enough money.
+This way, I'll feel better knowing that at least I have a check in hand to deposit.

 He told me this was a fine idea, but never followed through.
 He proceeded to just go to my bank and deposit a check or cash into my account.
 At least I was getting paid.
-Then just recently, they finally gave me their 31 day move-out notice, HOORAY!
+Not too long after, he finally gave me their 31-day move-out notice.
+HOORAY!

-One tenant needed to save money so he moved back home with his parents.
-Another tenant’s father bought him a one bedroom condo and will rent out his living room to one of the housemates.
-I’m not sure about the other two.
+One tenant needed to save money, so he moved back home with his parents.
+Another tenant's father bought him a one bedroom condo where he rented out the living room to one of the housemates.
+I found myself smirking at the thought of him getting a taste of his own medicine because I'm sure his roommate would frequently pay him late.
+I'm not sure whatever happened with the other two.
+Whatever the case may be, hopefully all of them have long since matured and learned how to be more considerate.

 The Second Thoughtless Situation By My Tenants

-Part of the lease states to maintain the yard and return it in the condition it was originally in.
-Maintaining the yard meant not letting the yard get overgrown with weeds, regularly watering the fruit trees, and not using it like a dumpster.
+Late payments weren't the only headaches I had to deal with, however.
+Disrespect and neglecting the landscape was another.
+Part of their lease clearly stated a requirement to maintain the yard and return it in the condition it was originally in.
+Maintaining the yard meant not letting it get overgrown with weeds, regularly watering the fruit trees, and not using it like a dumpster.

-I spent about $2,500 making the yard look nice a couple years before they moved in.
-They agreed to hire a gardener to maintain the yard twice a month.
+I spent about $2,500 and a lot of hours making the yard look nice a couple years before they moved in.
+And they agreed to hire a gardener to maintain the yard twice a month before they moved in.

 Of course, they did no such thing.
 Here’s a picture of the yard during their time there.